vetscience/Assemblosis/README.md

   class: Directory
   location: /home/<username>/Dna

+## Temporary files from processing PacBio reads are stored in this directory
+pacBioTmpDir: /home/<username>/PacBioTmp

 ## PacBio files are in bam format as returned from Sequel platform
 pacBioInBam: true

 ## Prefix for the resultant assembly files
 prefix: cele

-## Maximum number of threads used in the pipeline
+## Maximum number of threads used in the pipeline (minThreads x canuConcurrency)
 threads: 24

 ## Minimum number of threads per job used in canu assembler